slateci/slate-portal/README.md

 Portal communicates with a SLATE API server via an admin account.

-* Specify the SLATE API server in the following place:
+* Specify the SLATE API server in the following place of this project:
   * `instance/portal.conf` in the `SLATE_API_ENDPOINT` property.
 * Ask the team for the API token of an appropriate admin account.
 * Once in hand the token can be copied into this project in the following place: